devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step7.md

 ## Configuration
 An application needs to be configurable in order to allow internal setup but also to allow externalized configuration of a deployed package (e.g. integration into runtime environment).
-Now, You need to change the content of existing file and replace it with below content.
+Now, You need to modifiy the content of existing properties files and add configuration for Server.

 Switch to the editor and open the file 'devonfw/workspaces/main/httprestclient/core/src/main/resources/application.properties'.